singhalmradul/high-five/README.md

 ## note:
 - you need to have jdk >= 17 and docker installed along with docker compose plugin to be able to run backend
 - you need to have node and npm installed to be able to run frontend
+- windows users can make use of AI to get help running the project